Trung0246/Funch/README.md

 ### Changelog

-- Fixed some tiny bugs
+- Fixed some bugs

-- Added some new functions
+- Added new functions

-- Wrote this new changelog

 ##### Notes
   - When I add new functions, I followed these stuff, sorted by priorities, highest is 1: